 The Employees Community Fund (ECF) is a unique employee-owned and directed givingprogram that allows employees to support the needs of their local communities via taxdeductible recurring payroll deductions or one-time gifts.
-Employee contributions are either directed to an ECF pooled fund or to an eligible nonprofit of the employee's choice through payroll deductions or one-time gifts.
-Boeing pays all administrative costs for the Fund so that 100% of every employee dollar contributed goes to support the community.
-Funding decisions for the pooled funds are the sole responsibility of local ECF boards or committees in accordance with the best interests of the community and its membership.
-Board and committee members perform their duties on an unpaid volunteer basis, usually spending a good deal of personal time on their duties.
+Employee contributions are either directed to an ECF pooled fund or to an eligible nonprofit of the employee's choice.
+Boeing pays all administrative costs for the ECF so that 100% of every employee dollar contributed goes to support the community.
+Funding decisions for the pooled funds are the sole responsibility of local ECF boards in accordance with the best interests of the community and its membership.
+Board members perform their duties on an unpaid volunteer basis, usually requiring a good deal of personal time.

 In 2008, Boeing corporate charitable cash contributions and in-kind donations totaled \$57.9 million.
 Employee and retiree contributions totaled more than \$49 million in 2008, which included more than \$32 million in payroll deductions through the ECF.
-Of the \$57.9 million total cash contributions, \$27million, or 47% was used in the education focus area.
+Of the \$57.9M total cash contributions, \$27M, or 47% was used in the education focus area.

-An outstanding example of Boeing employee involvement in K-12 program is the Ridley Park, PA K-12 Process Management Team, led by Maryann Skehan and Margaret Sweeney [4].
+An outstanding example of Boeing employee involvement in K-12 program is the Ridley Park, PA K-12 Process Management Team.
 The team was recognized by the Boeing Company in 2008 as a winner of the Change Agent Award for efforts to improve the future workplace by mentoring Philadelphia area schoolchildren of diverse backgrounds -- many of them from low-income communities -- who have an interest in science, technology, engineering, math and technical careers.
 Team members have become Boeing ambassadors to hundreds of students, boys and girls, throughout the metropolitan area.
 The team has hosted school groups, conducted tours of Boeing's wind tunnel and held displays of student posters and science fair entries.
 They have arranged for employees to go into schools to talk about aerospace careers, mentor a radio-control airplane project, and judge a robotics competition and much more.
-Several new Boeing employees can point to specific events or interactions with members of this team as profound influences that led them to pursue an aerospace career and join the company.
-Other activities of the team include
+Several new Boeing employees that led them to pursue an aerospace career and join the company.
+Other activities of the Ridley Park Process Management Team include

 - Explorer Career Program (through Boy Scouts)

 - Teachers in Space Camp

 - Boeing ambassadors to local high schools

 - Tours of Boeing facility

 - Student posters and science fair

 - Seminars about aerospace careers

 - Mentor a radio-control airplane project

-- Judge robotics competitions Girls in Science/Engineering Camp at University of Pennsylvania
+- Judge robotics competitions Girls in Science/Engineering Camp at U. of Penn.

-- idTech camp at Villanova University and Rider University
+- idTech camp at Villanova U. and Rider U.

 - Materials and Process Camp at Drexel

 - Widener High School student Engineering Camp

-- Delaware area Science, Technology, Engineering and Mathematics (STEM) camps
+- Delaware area STEM camps

 - PA Airport Flying Field Summer Camp

 - Government Opportunity for Apprentice Program

 - Temple University Robotics 2009